the1lab/1lab/CONTRIBUTING.md

 bound]]`, or `[[lub|least upper bound]]` if different textual content is required, or `[[lub|least-upper-bound]]`.
 White space **should** be used instead of dashes at use sites.

+### Definition popups

+Definition links can have associated "popup" information which is displayed when the reader hovers over that link.
+Popup information is collected according to the following rules:

+* If the definition is associated with a header, **the content of all top-level `div.popup`{.css} before the next header** will be concatenated to make up the popup.

+* If the definition is associated with a `div`{.html} *and* that div directly contains `div.popup`{.css}s, **their contents and those of other blocks directly under the definition** will be concatenated to make up the popup.

+  This means that **non-paragraph, non-`popup`** content under a definition will always be rendered on both the page and in popups.

+  Otherwise, the content of the popup is just the literal content of the div.

+Note that any paragraphs contained within divs with `class="popup"`{.html} will be removed from the page entirely; other elements (e.g. code) will be preserved.
+Divs that have other classes will be preserved.

 ## Linking identifiers